cedvdb/x_router/README.md

 Let's take this fairly common and complex scenario:

 ```
-  '/loading' => user access this page when the authentication state is unknown
   '/sign-in' => user access this page when unauthenticated
   '/sign-in/verify_phone' => user can access this nested page when unauthenticated
   '/create-profile' => when user is authenticated but doesn't have a profile